 - With the Module Participation report you can choose the activity or resource (organised by activity/resource type), how far back you would like to start the report results, the role of the participants to viewed (you will need to change this to student), and the type of action.
 The 'Post' action means participation e.g. a student may view a Choice activity but when they make a choice this is considered a 'post'.

-The final report is Activity completion - This lists students and which activities they have completed.
-This can be downloaded as a spreadsheet.
-NOTE: This is only available if you have Completion Tracking enabled in your mdoule (this is enabled on the Edit Settings page, see below).
+- The final report is Activity completion - This lists students and which activities they have completed.
+This can be downloaded as a spreadsheet - really useful to manipulate completion data.
+NOTE: This is only available if you have Completion Tracking enabled in your module (this is enabled on the Edit Settings page, see below).